Skip to main content

 Non-Traumatic Brain Injuries

-Hemorrhages or uncontrollable bleeding occurs when the brain tissue or the spaces around the brain flood with blood.
+Hemorrhages or uncontrollable bleeding occur when the brain tissue or the spaces around the brain flood with blood.
 This can happen because of a traumatic brain injury, but it often occurs as a non-traumatic brain injury by aneurysm.

 Hypoxic/anoxic brain injuries occur when there’s no oxygen arriving to the brain—or when there’s too much oxygen arriving to the brain.